2018 Tonys Hosts Josh Groban and Sara Bareilles Give a Shout Out to the Losers in Opening Number

 This one's for the losers!

-Josh Groban and Sara Bareilles, who are co-hosting the 2018 Tony Awards, opened up the rip-roaring show with a hilarious piano duet at Radio City Music Hall in New York City.
+Josh Groban and Sara Bareilles, who are co-hosting the 2018 Tony Awards, opened up the rip-roaring show with a hilarious piano duet at Radio City Music Hall in New York City on Sunday night.

 The two played side by side and it certainly seemed like it was a sweet song—until the original musical number revealed it was a tribute to all the Tony Award losers of the past—just like them!
-That's right, the talented singers admitted while they'd both been nominated, neither has ever never actually won a Tony Award.
+That's right, the talented singers and performers admitted that while they'd both been nominated, neither has ever never actually won a Tony Award.

 But they were in pretty good company!